geeky-T/Work-Sample/Readme.md

 This a sample of my work from professional repositories.
-I've removed sensitive information/proprietary content from te code.
+I've removed sensitive information/proprietary content from the code.
 The attachment/repository contains two parts.
 ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
 ## Application - Part